 Judo (Amateur Competition) Travel Insurance

 If you are planning to take part in an Amateur Judo Competition, it is important that you have a Travel Insurance policy in place before you leave your home.
-A physical, full contact combat sport, Judo is a Martial Art that is practised on an amateur level all around the world.
-Its goal is to either throw down an opponent or lock them into a certain position by using…
+A physical, full contact combat sport, Judo is a Martial Art that is practised on an Amateur level all around the world.
+And at JS Travel Insurnace we have covered 100s of Judokas participating in…